iheanyi/iheanyi.github.io/source/blog/making-new-waves-goodbye-atx-hello-nyc.html.markdown

 ##### Do you plan on moving back to Austin?

-Perhaps, I just know that I can't buy a house in New York City unless I went the lottery, so I'm gonna have to move somewhere where I can.
+Perhaps, I just know that I can't buy a house in New York City unless I win the lottery, so I'm gonna have to move somewhere where I can.
 If Austin fits that bill, then perhaps I'll move back.
 We'll see. :P

 ##### What borough/neighborhood are you going to live in?
-So I'm going to be living in Chinatown and SoHo for a couple of months, before moving to Brooklyn.
-I haven't figured out which neighborhood in Brooklyn yet, but so far BedStuy and Flatbush are on the radar.
+I'm going to be living in Chinatown and SoHo for a couple of months, before moving to Brooklyn.
+I haven't figured out which neighborhood in Brooklyn yet, but so far Bed-Stuy and Flatbush are on the radar.
 If you have any other recommendations for neighborhoods, let me know!

 ##### Are you starting your new job immediately?